|Married Too Young, a movie featuring (let's never forget) Alluring Provocative Marla.|

 Availability: That's sort of a bugaboo when it comes to this film.
 There have been a few VHS editions of the film, including releases from Hollywood Home Theater and Sinister Cinema, but these are out of print.
 Sinister later put this film out as a DVD-R, but the company no longer lists the film on its website.
 A Retromedia DVD release was supposed to have happened in the 1990s, following on the heels of Tim Burton's Ed Wood, but nothing whatsoever seems to have come of this, other than a trailer (which you can see on the Big Box of Wood DVD collection).

 Filmmaker Fred Olen Ray has recently promised via Facebook that Married Too Young is "coming to DVD 16x9 from the original 35mm negative this year."
-In the meantime, if you are truly horny to see this flick, I will direct you to the Video Beat, a Something Weird-esque company which specializes in DVDs of vintage rock movies and TV shows.
+In the meantime, if you are truly horny to see this flick, I will direct you to the Video Beat, a Something Weird-esque company that specializes in DVDs of vintage rock movies and TV shows.
 Their edition of the film ($19.99) comes complete with a few trailers and a 1966 episode of The Donna Reed Show featuring guest star Lesley Gore.

 The backstory: Russian-born director?
 Check.
 A star whose father is a famous comedian?
 Check.
 Early 1960s release date?
 Check.
 Socially-relevant, torn-from-the-headlines plot?
 Check.
 A bunch of twenty-somethings portraying troubled high schoolers?
 Check.
 Uncredited, possibly apocryphal script work by Ed Wood?
 Checkmate.
 With all these factors in common, Married Too Young makes an obvious companion piece to last week's film, Anatomy of a Psycho.
 Both films are essentially byproducts of the newfound freedom and autonomy American teenagers attained during the 1950s, as they now had money of their own to spend and free time in which to spend it.
 Thanks to improvements in technology and a postwar economic boom, young people were, for the first time in the nation's history, building their own parallel society divorced from that of their parents.
 More than ever, films, magazines, clothing, music and more were being manufactured specifically for kids, with little regard for what their parents might think.